About speech–language pathologists

 - Canada’s Health Care Providers — 1997 to 2011: A Reference Guide

-In Canada, SLPs are regulated in all provinces except Prince Edward Island and are not regulated in any of the territories.
+In Canada, SLPs are regulated in all provinces except Prince Edward Island and Nova Scotia and are not regulated in any of the territories.

-To practise as a speech‑language pathologist in Canada, SLPs must hold a master’s or doctoral degree in speech‑language pathology from an accredited university and a licence to practice, if the jurisdiction in which they practise is not governed by a regulatory body.
+To practise as a speech–language pathologist in Canada, SLPs must hold a master’s degree or equivalent in speech–language pathology and a licence to practise, if the jurisdiction in which they practise is governed by a regulatory body.

 Scope of practice